apache/sqoop/docs/src/site/sphinx/Installation.rst

 Configuring Server
 ------------------

 Before starting server you should revise configuration to match your specific environment.
-Server configuration files are stored in ``server/config`` directory of distributed artifact along side with other configuration files of Tomcat.
+Server configuration files are stored in ``conf`` directory.

 File ``sqoop_bootstrap.properties`` specifies which configuration provider should be used for loading configuration for rest of Sqoop server.
 Default value ``PropertiesConfigurationProvider`` should be sufficient.